playground/open-labs/code-engine/ieam-service/README.md

 ## Development
 - npm install
+- Make a copy of env-example.json and it to .env-local.json and fill in the values for each environment as needed
 - npm run watch:start - will run service locally and hot reload when there are code changes